Frequently Asked Questions

 What will I do on the weekends?

 You'll have a chance to do homework and treatment assignments, have family visitors, participate in workshops, and go on outings.
-We've even gone caving and camping in the desert.

 What is Cognitive-Behavioral Therapy?